 - 5. The complainant may submit the decision of the Administrative Executive Committee to the Operations Committee Chair for appeal consideration.
 If the Operations Committee Chair determines the appeal has merit, then the appeal is reviewed by the Operations Committee. - 6.
 The Operations Committee Chair will inform the complainant of the decision with copy to the Administrative Executive Committee.

 Administrative Executive Committee

 - The Administrative Executive Committee will consist of at least 3 of the following during any reviews:

-- President
+- o President

-- Elementary Principal
+- o Elementary Principal

-- Middle School Principal
+- o Middle School Principal

-- High School Principal
+- o High School Principal

 - Default substitute CFO

 Adjustments for Special Circumstances